karthikkm007/android_vendor_havoc/FEATURES.md

 - Adjust number of notifications on Lockscreen
 - Adjust volume dialog timeout
 - Advanced reboot
-- Aicp Extras app for customizations and beyond
+- Havoc Extras app for customizations and beyond
-- AICP Logo in Stausbar
+- Havoc Logo in Stausbar
 - Allow more time steps to 'Do not disturb'
 - Automatic speakerphone by checking Proximity (Dialer)
 - Battery bar